 As a member of the European Union, the UK supports the appropriate application of the Convention to European Union legislation and bodies.
-It has also supported, and continues to support, the development of the participatory principles of the Convention and of Principle 10 of the 1992 Rio Declaration in international forums, such as the World Summit on Sustainable Development in 2002, the Environment for Europe process, as well as in specific environment agreements, such as the Cartagena Protocol on Biosafety to the Convention on Biological Diversity.
+It also continues to support the development of the participatory principles of the Convention, of Principle 10 of the 1992 Rio Declaration and of Paragraph 99 of the Rio+20 outcome document in international forums, including for example: the United Nations Conference on Sustainable Development (Rio+20);, the eleventh meeting of the Conference of the Parties to the Convention on Biological Diversity; the eighteenth session of the Conference of the Parties to the United Nations Framework Convention on Climate Change in 2012; and the Environment for Europe process, as well as in specific environment agreements, such as the Cartagena Protocol on Biosafety to the Convention on Biological Diversity, the Rotterdam Convention and the Basel Convention.

 Examples of the active promotion by the UK at the international level of the practical application of the Convention’s underlying principles include: